25 Healthy And Easy Buddha Bowl Recipes

 A buddha bowl is essentially a simple, one-bowl meal.
 Usually, it’s vegetarian or vegan (but can also include animal proteins) that include rice or quinoa, legumes, fresh, vibrant veggies and plant proteins.
 You can also top them with your favourite nuts or seeds and dressing of your choosing!

-Where is Buddha Bowl from?
+Where are Buddha Bowls from?

 It’s hard to pinpoint the exact origin of the buddha bowl.
 Many cultures have their version of a bowl of grains mixed with vegetables and protein.
 In Hawaii they have poke bowls, in Korea they have bibimbap and in Vietnam, they have Bun bowls.